 With 41% glyphosate, Compare N Save is one of the best weed killers for lawns that guarantees to kill tough-to-control Bermuda grass and other weeds to the root.

-Pro tip: Cover the surrounding lawn grass with an aluminum foil or a cardboard to prevent contact with glyphosate.
+Pro tip: Cover the surrounding lawn grass with aluminum foil or cardboard to prevent contact with glyphosate.

-You may need to do repeat applications to kill tough weeds especially common Bermuda grass,
+You may need to make repeat applications to kill tough weeds especially common Bermuda grass,

 4. Fertilome Over The Top Grass Killer